centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/REQUESTDOMAINAUTHINFO.md

 ----
 ## NOTES

-* This command is supported only for a few registries: CORE Association, DNS Belgium, EURid, nic.at and Norid.
+* This command is supported only for a few registries: CORE Association, DNS Belgium, nic.at and Norid.